 Traditionally, seed pots had larger openings that were then covered to protect the seeds from bugs and moisture.
 These days, the holes are much smaller, making the pots very artful and decorative, and they can still be used to store seeds indoors.

-In addition to her art, Theresa has worked as a dental assistant since 2003, supporting her extended family of six.
+In addition to her art, Theresa has worked as a dental assistant since 2003, helping to support her extended family of six.

-Seven Fires Art is honored to be entrusted with marketing this busy artist's entire catalog.
+Seven Fires Art is honored to present this busy artist's entire catalog.